 Now that many of these dogs are considered a pet as well as a working dog, owners sometimes opt for a short haircut.

-This is to reduce coat maintenance as well as to guard against overheating in warmer climates.
+This helps to reduce coat maintenance as well as preventing overheating in warmer climates.

-They typically weigh 25 to 35 pounds at maturity and will stand 16 to 17 inches tall (paw to shoulder).
+They typically weigh 25 to 35 pounds, hair included, at maturity and will stand 16 to 17 inches tall (paw to shoulder).

 Males tend to just slightly outweigh females and may stand an inch taller.